rprichard/winpty/misc/console-handles.md

  - The child has the same *ConsoleHandleSet* as the parent, excluding non-inheritable handles.

 It's an interesting edge case, though, so I test for it specifically.
+As of Windows 8, the non-inheritable console handle would be successfully duplicated.